-It is difficult for anyone to learn all features of any software at once.
-The best way to learn any software is its practice.
-To learn Proteus, one should use it with practical examples.
-I have made following video lectures with examples of electrical and electronics circuits.
-I will keep updating this post with new video lectures regularly.
-So keep visiting my blog for more video lectures.
+It is difficult for anyone to learn all the features of any software at once.
+The best way to learn any software is through practice.
+To learn Proteus, one should use it with practical examples. we have made the following video lectures with examples of electrical and electronic circuits: we will keep updating this post with new video lectures regularly.
+So keep visiting our blog for more video lectures.

-Tutorial number 2 Voltage and current measurement using voltage and Ammeter :
+Tutorial 2: Voltage and current measurement using voltage and Ammeter :

-Tutorial number 3 Half wave rectification using Proteus and graph base simulation :
+Tutorial 3: Half wave rectification using Proteus and graph base simulation :

-Tutorial number 4 full wave rectification and graph based simulation in Proteus :
+Tutorial 4: full wave rectification and graph based simulation in Proteus :

-Tutorial number 5 how to use transistor as a switch :
+Tutorial 5: how to use transistor as a switch :

-Tutorial number 6 How to use oscilloscope to measure AC voltage in Proteus :
+Tutorial 6: How to use oscilloscope to measure AC voltage in Proteus :

-Tutorial number 7 How to use Proteus for digital logic design learning :
+Tutorial 7: How to use Proteus for digital logic design learning :